sunfounder/sunfounder-uno-and-mega-kit/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-davinci-kit-for-raspberry-pi comes with ABSOLUTELY NO WARRANTY; for details run ./show w.
+sunfounder-uno-and-mega-kit comes with ABSOLUTELY NO WARRANTY; for details run ./show w.
 This is free software, and you are welcome to redistribute it under certain conditions; run ./show c for details.

-SunFounder, Inc., hereby disclaims all copyright interest in the program 'sunfounder-mega-and-uno-kit' (which makes passes at compilers).
+SunFounder, Inc., hereby disclaims all copyright interest in the program 'sunfounder-uno-and-mega-kit' (which makes passes at compilers).

 Mike Huang, 21 August 2015